How to mow grass in summer

 Grass growth rate in July and August

 In July and August, the weather conditions can affect the growth habits of your lawn.
-Generally, in Southern England, your lawn may grow slower as it is quite dry and usually warmer.
+Generally, your lawn may grow slower in Southern England as it is quite dry and usually warmer.
 If this is the case, we recommend you continue to cut it at least once every two weeks.
 If you are based in northerly parts of the UK, you may find regular cutting is still required right through the summer.

 Don’t mow your grass during a summer heatwave